About the project:

 intricacies, but rather a saccerine quicksand where even the most unromantic

-into mawkish syrup.
+of theorists can dissolve into mawkish syrup.
 However, the pitfalls of sentimentality are avoided

-both the light and the dark side of love with almost Jungian equanimity.
+and Bournonville tacklesboth the light and the dark side of love with almost Jungian equanimity.

-and evil “are a logically equivalent pair of opposites”
+Jung claimed that good and evil “are a logically equivalent pair of opposites”

 and co-existent halves of any loving relationship.